-This vegan pecan pie tastes like your old time favorite pecan pie without the egg or butter!
-A sweet pie with crunchy bites or pecan nuts, the best vegan Thanksgiving dessert to share with family.
+It’s a sweet pie with crunchy bites or pecan nut and it’s the best vegan Thanksgiving dessert to share with family.

 First, you need to

 - Prepare a vegan pie crust.
 You can use a store-bought vegan pie crust or make your own following my vegan, gluten-free pie crust recipe.

 - Roll out the pie crust to cover an 8-inch or 9-inch pie dish and prick the crust with a fork.
 Pre-baking the crust is recommended especially if you are using a nut-based pie crust like my vegan almond flour pie crust or my food processor grain-free pie crust.
 Simply prebake the crust for 8 minutes.

 - Spread the chopped pecan pie all over the crust.